-- The student has waived his/her right to inspect and review those letters.
+- The student has waived in a signed writing his/her right to inspect and review those letters (see below); and

-- The letters are related to the student’s (a) admission to an educational institution; (b) application for employment; or (c) receipt of an honor or honorary recognition.
+- The letters are related to the student’s (i) admission to an educational institution; (ii) application for employment; or (iii) receipt of an honor or honorary recognition.

-- Records of instructional, administrative and supervisory staff, which are in the sole possession of such personnel.
+iv.
+Records of instructional, administrative and supervisory staff which are in the sole possession of such personnel.

-- Records of professional and paraprofessional personnel, which are created, maintained and used solely for the purpose of treatment and are not available to anyone other than the individual providing the treatment; the student has the right, however, to have such records reviewed by an appropriate professional of his/her choice.
+v.
+Records of professional and paraprofessional personnel which are created, maintained and used solely for the purpose of treatment and are disclosed only to individuals providing the treatment.
+The student has the right, however, to have such records reviewed by an appropriate professional of his/her choice.

-The Icahn School of Medicine at Mount Sinai does not require students to waive their right of access to educational records and waiver of access rights is not a condition for admission to the School or for receipt of financial aid or other services or benefits from the School.
+vi.
+Icahn School of Medicine at Mount Sinai does not require students to waive their right of access to educational records as a condition for admission to the School, for receipt of financial aid or other services or benefits from the School, or for any other purpose.
 Under certain circumstances, however, a student may wish to waive his/her right of access to confidential letters of recommendation.
 A student may do so by signing a waiver form.
 In this event, the student will be notified upon request of the names of persons making such recommendations and the recommendations will be used solely for the purpose for which they are intended.
 A waiver may be revoked in writing with respect to actions occurring after the revocation.
 Waiver forms are available in the Registrar’s Office.